ibm-cloud-docs/sap-powervs/plan-planning.md

 Only following variations are supported to proceed with the deployment of SAP Ready PowerVS and SAP S/4HANA or BW/4HANA.

-- Create a new architecture: [Standard Variation](/docs/powervs-vpc?topic=powervs-vpc-deploy-arch-ibm-pvs-inf-standard)
+- Create a new architecture: [Standard Landscape Variation](/docs/powervs-vpc?topic=powervs-vpc-deploy-arch-ibm-pvs-inf-standard)
-- Extend {{site.data.keyword.powerSysFull}} with VPC landing zone: [Standard Variation](/docs/powervs-vpc?topic=powervs-vpc-deploy-arch-ibm-pvs-inf-extension)
+- Extend {{site.data.keyword.powerSysFull}} with VPC landing zone: [Extend Standard Landscape Variation](/docs/powervs-vpc?topic=powervs-vpc-deploy-arch-ibm-pvs-inf-extension)

 The ID of this schematics workspace will be the pre-requisite workspace id required by '{{site.data.keyword.powerSysFull}} for SAP HANA' to create and configure the PowerVS instances for SAP on top of the existing infrastructure.